-Verse 11 downwards of 1 Peter chapter 2 opens a new area of teaching where Apostle Peter speaks on how the children of God ought to live in this fallen world.
+Verse 11 and downwards of 1 Peter chapter 2 opens a new area of teaching where Apostle Peter speaks on how the children of God ought to live in this fallen world.
 One of them is the necessity for a believer to abstain from fleshly lusts.
 And I’m glad to write about it in today’s Study-Scripture article release.

 Verse 11